-Required: Major Field and Related Electives - \24 semester hours
+Major Field and Related Electives \24 hours Professional Education 12 hours General Education

-Professional Education - 12 semester hours General Education - three semester hours
+3 hours

-Three semester hours in the M.Ed. program may be earned in courses taken in related areas such as mathematics, chemistry or physics.
+\ Three semester hours in the M.Ed. program may be earned in courses taken in related areas such as mathematics, chemistry or physics.

 The student is strongly advised to have a statistics course before initiating the thesis or the research problem.